Mouth Guards & Retainers in Redwood City & Palo Alto, CA

 Removable retainers are to be worn as instructed by your dentist.
 Typically, they are advised 24/7 for some time after the end of the orthodontic treatment and nightly after that.
 They can be removed as needed.
 They are constructed of transparent, clear plastic and are pretty inconspicuous.

-For nightguards, sports guards and retainers, Blue Turtle Dental uses DIGITAL Scanners, so you don’t have to deal with messy goopy impressions.
+For nightguards, sports guards, and retainers in Redwood City and Palo Alto, CA, Blue Turtle Dental uses DIGITAL Scanners, so you don’t have to deal with messy goopy impressions.
 We are able to make less of an imprint on the environment and it’s virtually painless!
 Most importantly, you can be assured of great fit and comfort.

 Frequently Asked Questions